-2. Marymount graduate student Caroline Cronin conducts a focus group with Chulucanas taxi drivers on eye health promotion efforts.
+2. Marymount graduate student takes notes for a focus group conducted by Antoinette Craig with Chulucanas taxi drivers on eye health promotion efforts.

 3. Caroline Cronin (L) and Dr. Alyson Eisenhardt (R ) pose with boys in front of a wall mural promoting good eye health practices.